rinasingh1/Excel_Vrinda_Store_Analysis_Report/README.md

 ## Conclusion :
-to improve Vrinda store sales
+to improve Vrinda store sales <br>
    • Target Women customers of age group (30-49 yrs) living in Maharashtra, Karnatka, Uttar Pradesh, Telangana and Tamilnadu by showing ads/offers/coupons/available on Amazon, Myntra and      Flipkart.